 f.
 Expulsion – Permanent separation of the Student from the University.
 Expulsions are noted on the Student’s transcript.

 5.41 The University’s decision, including reasons, along with recommended sanctions and the individual(s) involved in facilitating the implementation of the sanctions will be set out in writing and provided to the Respondent(s).
 As an official decision of the University, a copy of the decision will be retained in the Office of Student Affairs in accordance with University retention practices.
 Copies of the decision shall be provided to the University offices and employees as required to administer the decision.

 5.42 Failure to complete or abide by a required sanction may result in further disciplinary action.

 5.44 If a sanction includes suspension or voluntary withdrawal from the University, the University may request additional information from the Respondent(s) prior to permitting the Student(s) to return in order to ensure a safe and reasonable return to campus.
-This information will allow the Dean of Students to determine whether the University can provide and maintain a safe learning environment and uphold conditions from criminal or civil proceedings.
+This information will allow the University to determine whether the University can provide and maintain a safe learning environment and uphold conditions from criminal or civil proceedings.